sikol/sk-config/README.md

 my-option 42 { sub-option 666; };
 ```

-When an option has both a value and sub-options it usually defines an
+When an option has both a value and sub-options it usually represents an
 object, where the value of the option is the name of the object and the
 sub-options are properties of the object.
 For example: